ShawnMcCool/event-sourcery-course-order-fulfillment-example/README.md

 * Order ID - The unique order identifier.
 * Fulfilled By - Fulfilled By is the ID of the employee who fulfilled the order.
-* Fulfilled At - Fulfilled At is the time and date that the order was gfulfilled.
+* Fulfilled At - Fulfilled At is the time and date that the order was fulfilled.